Ushini/agents-in-live-coding/README.md

 3. Open your text editor and, once the Extempore setup code is compiled, enter the command 'Hello Agent' into the command pallete.
 This will connect you to localhost on port 5005.
 4. When promted for the control setting, enter `1` to connect to the suggestive agent or `2` to connect to the assertive agent.
 5. To request a change to a new pattern, move your cursor within the scope of the pattern and hit `ctr`+`m`.
+6. To request a change to the pattern which is currently in the agent's memory, hit `ctr`+`x`.

 ## License